Kim Brooks

-Kim Brooks is a university professor and administrator who currently serves as the Dean of the Faculty of Management at Dalhousie University.
-Previously, she served as the Dean of the university's Schulich School of Law and as the endowed H. Heward Stikeman Chair in Law of Taxation at the McGill University Faculty of Law.
-On January 1, 2023 Brooks will become the acting Provost and Vice-President Academic of Dalhousie University.
+Kim Brooks is a university professor and administrator who currently serves as the President and vice-chancellor of Dalhousie University.
+She was previously the university's acting Provost and Vice-President Academic, as well as the Dean of the Faculty of Management at the university.
+Prior to this she served as the Dean of the university's Schulich School of Law and as the endowed H. Heward Stikeman Chair in Law of Taxation at the McGill University Faculty of Law.

 Education

 Kim Brooks received her BA from the University of Toronto, an LLB the University of British Columbia, LLM from Osgoode Hall Law School at York University.
 In between her law degree and LLM, she worked as a tax lawyer with the firm Stikeman Elliott.
+Later in her career, she earned a PhD from the University of Western Australia.

 Academic career

+Professor and Dean

 Kim Brooks began her career as a law professor at Queen's University and the University of British Columbia.
 She then became a professor of law at McGill University, where she was a recipient of the 3M Teaching Fellowship.
 At McGill she was appointed to the H. Heward Stikeman Chair in Law of Taxation.
-Her research focus is on tax law, and she has also been an advocate for university community inclusiveness.
-Brooks served as the Dean of the Schulich School of Law at Dalhousie, before becoming Dean of the Dalhousie University's Faculty of Management.
-She is also a past-President of the Canadian Association of Law Teachers.
+Her research focus was on tax law, before Brooks moved to Dalhousie University to serve as the Dean of the Schulich School of Law, before becoming Dean of the Dalhousie University's Faculty of Management.